HappyShield/happyshield.github.io/index.md

 ---

 4. Are you comfortable writing technically in a language other than English?
-We need your help **translating our homepage, instructions, and video captions** into as many languages as possible, so that these designs and manufacturing methods can reach as many people around the world as possible, particularly in less-wealthy regions without the ability to buy or manufacture PPE as easily as wealthy countries. **Please sign up as a translator [here](https://forms.gle/9vHc2FbVvhA7nnZM7)**.
+We need your help **translating our homepage, instructions, and video captions** into as many languages as possible, so that these designs and manufacturing methods can reach as many people around the world as possible, particularly in less-wealthy regions. **Please sign up as a translator [here](https://forms.gle/9vHc2FbVvhA7nnZM7)**.
 If you speak a language which we currently need translators for, we will reach out to you!

 ---